 A score of 4 or 5 on the AP Calculus AB exam will qualify a student for Math 8 and give 5 units of credit for Math 7.

 A score of 4 or 5 on the AP Calculus BC exam will qualify a student for Math 10, 11, 13, 15 and give 5 units of credit for Math 8.

+A score of 3, 4, or 5 on the AP Statistics exam will waive a student from the Math assessment test, but will not place the student into any math class at SMC.

 A score of 3, 4, or 5 on the AP Chemistry exam will qualify a student for Chemistry 11 and give 5 units of credit for Chemistry 10.

+Waivers Based on the CSU Early Assessment Program and CSU EPT/ELM

+Placement waivers for English and mathematics may be granted upon successful completion of the CSU Early Assessment Program, English Placement test (EPT), or Entry Level Mathematics (ELM) tests.
+Placement waivers based on the CSU EAP, EPT, and ELM tests will only be issued in the specific cases below.
+These requests must come directly to the Assessment Center.

+SMC English 1 Placement: A designation of "Exempt" or "Ready for college-level English courses" received on the CSU EAP English test, or a score of 147 points or higher on the CSU English Placement Test (EPT) is required.

+SMC English 21B Placement: A designation of “Conditionally ready for college-level English courses” or “Conditional” received on the CSU EAP English test, or a score of 125-146 points on the CSU English Placement Test (EPT) is required.

+SMC Math 21/26/41/54 Placement: A designation of "Exempt" or "Ready for college-level Mathematics courses" on the CSU Early Assessment Program (EAP), or a score of 50 points or higher on the CSU Entry Level Mathematics (ELM) test is required.

 3. Retesting Procedures

-Students who are dissatisfied with their initial English, ESL and mathematics or chemistry assessment(s) results may retest through the Assessment Center.
+Students who are dissatisfied with their initial English, ESL, mathematics, or chemistry assessment(s) results may retest through the Assessment Center.

 Students may retest once anytime after a two week waiting period.
 Subsequent retesting is permitted once every calendar year.

-Students are responsible for any charges incurred for retesting.

-Once a student enrolls in an English, ESL or a mathematics course at SMC, the student may not re-take the assessment for that subject area.
+Once a student enrolls in an English, ESL, mathematics, or chemistry course at SMC, the student may not re-take the assessment for that subject area.

-4. English, ESL, & Mathematics Assessment Results Challenge Procedures
+4. English, ESL, Mathematics, and Chemistry Assessment Results Challenge Procedures

 Santa Monica College has in place a Prerequisites/Corequisites policy (BP 5120).
-Based upon the intent of such policy, the following procedure will be followed in granting challenge requests for students dissatisfied with their English, ESL, and Mathematics assessment scores:
+Based upon the intent of such policy, the following procedure will be followed in granting challenge requests for students dissatisfied with their English, ESL, Mathematics, and Chemistry 11 assessment scores:

 All students must have retested before going to the appropriate department to request an assessment test results challenge.

-If still dissatisfied with the scores of the second test, the student may request an assessment challenge only if his/her test results’ standard error of measurement (SEM) indicates that placement in a higher-level course is likely.
-If this criterion is met, the student may then proceed to the appropriate department to schedule a challenge examination.
-The Assessment Center will advise chairs if a student is eligible for an assessment challenge through the department.
+If still dissatisfied with the scores of the second test, the student may request an assessment challenge with the appropriate department.
+The department chair and faculty may set in place specific criteria by which to determine if the student is eligible for a challenge exam.
 Students challenging their English or ESL retest results will be asked to complete a written essay in response to a topic of the department’s choosing.
 The essay will be read and graded by three faculty members, and will be assigned a placement recommendation.